ElGeroIngles/backpacks/guidelines.md

         - (?)
 Add another layer of protection to the team
         - Make backpacks equippable (Accesory support)
             - Make so you can open the backpack while equipped when crouching

+- Ideas:
+    - Maybe the item display used in Sentinel should be loaded at all times, and if not it may be the one causing the bugs with the items disappearing from backpacks.